top of page

 Who were the iGaming pioneers?

 In Canada, Starnet Communications had ambitions of its own and Sweden's BossMedia was setting the scene for what would be an incredible expansion.
+In the previous article we saw that Boss Media was a casino white-label solution provider.
+And so was Starnet.

 Many operations ran "fun" online games (a.k.a. bet without money).
 A precursor to the "free trial", if you will.
 But it wasn’t long before real money was in play.
 That same year, Liechtenstein had its first online bet.